CQCL/pytket-qir/README.md

 # pytket-qir

-Public repo for the pytket-qir module.

-`pytket-qir` aims at parsing and generating QIR programs to and from pytket circuits.
+Public repo for the `pytket-qir` package, aimed at parsing and generating QIR programs to and from pytket circuits.

 ## Installation